 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 Special approval is required for enrolment into TNE Program units.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

 1. Explain the operation of motors, generators and transformers using knowledge of magnetic circuit laws and fundamental circuit laws.

 2. Solve problems related to the operation, characteristics and implementation of motors, generators and transformers.

-4. Analyse, draw conclusions and report the results of electrical machine and transformer experiments and simulations.
+6. Analyse, draw conclusions and report the results of physics and electrical machines experiments.

 Please note: international students should refer to this page to get an indicative course cost.